Mirabegron: Research

-As a selective beta-3 adrenergic agonist, mirabegron does not cause the cardiovascular adverse effects of other adrenergic agonists that are active at the beta-1 and beta-2 adrenergic receptors.
+As a selective beta-3 adrenergic agonist, mirabegron does not cause as many cardiovascular adverse effects of other adrenergic agonists that are active at the beta-1 and beta-2 adrenergic receptors as it has low but non-negligible activity at beta-1 and beta-2 adrenergic receptors.
 Beta-3 adrenergic agonists activate brown adipose tissue (BAT) and increase energy expenditure, leading to research interest in their development as weight loss drugs.
 A combination of mirabegron and metformin was studied in mice and caused greater weight loss than either drug alone.
 A human study in obese individuals found an increase in insulin sensitivity but no significant weight change, which was hypothesized to be due to low levels of BAT in obese humans and/or the low dose of mirabegron used in the study.